 This Risk Management Policy ("Policy") provides an overview of the risk management framework in place at Amati and has been designed to be consistent with the Undertakings for Collective Investment in Transferable Securities ("UCITS") Directive, the Alternative Investment Fund Managers Directive ("AIFMD"), the FCA's Collective Investment Schemes Handbook ("COLL"), the FCA regulatory principles and industry best practice guidance.

-Detailed investment and borrowing limits apply to all UCITS.
+Detailed investment and borrowing limits apply to all UCITS funds.

-Strict investment guidelines apply to all VCTs to ensure that trusts are invested in qualifying investments.
-Amati follows these guidelines.
+Strict investment restrictions apply to VCTs to ensure that trusts are invested in qualifying investments.
+HMRC rules apply to AIM portfolios used for IHT mitigation.
+Amati follows all the relevant legislation and guidance.